-The insulation will offer protection to a metal roof against corrosion due to water running off the copper pipes, assist in avoiding accidental contact with the solar pipe work as very high temperature water can flow from the solar collectors to the solar storage tank, and also reduce pipe heat losses.
+The insulation will offer protection to a metal roof against corrosion due to water running off the copper pipes, assist in avoiding accidental contact with the solar pipe work as very high temperature closed circuit fluid can flow from the solar collectors to the solar storage tank, and also reduce pipe heat losses.

-- Plastic pipe MUST NOT be used, as it will not withstand the temperature and pressure of the water generated by the solar collectors under stagnation conditions.
-Extremely high water temperatures and extremely high water pressures can be generated under these conditions.
-Plastic pipe cannot withstand these temperatures and pressures and MUST NOT be used.
-Failure of plastic pipe can lead to the release of high temperature water and cause severe water damage and flooding. - There MUST BE a continuous fall of a minimum 10° in the pipe work from the solar Hiline storage tank to the solar collectors.
-The highest point of the solar cold pipe and solar hot pipe must be where they connect to the solar Hiline storage tank, otherwise thermosiphoning will not occur. - The solar water heater, including the collector circuit, is to be isolated during the testing and commissioning of the heated water reticulation system in a building in accordance with Clause 9.3 (a) of AS/NZS 3500.4:2021.
-The collector circuit includes the solar hot and solar cold pipes and solar collectors.
+- Plastic pipe MUST NOT be used, as it will not withstand the high temperature and pressure of the closed circuit fluid generated by the solar collectors under stagnation conditions.
+Failure of plastic pipe can lead to the release of high temperature heating fluid and cause damage. - There MUST BE a continuous fall of a minimum 10° in the pipe work from the solar Hiline storage tank to the solar collectors.
+The highest point of the solar cold pipe and solar hot pipe must be where they connect to the solar Hiline storage tank, otherwise thermosiphoning will not occur. - The solar water heater is to be isolated during the testing and commissioning of the heated water reticulation system in a building in accordance with Clause 9.3 (a) of AS/NZS 3500.4:2021.